amm009uk/esp8266/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Features

-- Custom firmware to take control over the ESP8266 and integrate with MQTT Broker.
-The Broker would typically integrate with your Home Automation system (no control over HTTP/Web)
+- Custom firmware to take control of the ESP8266 and integrate with MQTT Broker.
+The Broker would typically integrate with your Home Automation system

 - One firmware to support multiple devices:
     1. SonOff Basic
     2. SonOff Dual   (not complete)
     3. Sonoff 4CH    (not complete)
     4. Sonoff Light  (not complete)
-    5. One motion, one temperature & up to four reed switches (door/window type)  (not complete) I am using a Wemos D1
+    5. One motion, one temperature & up to four reed switches (door/window type)  *(not complete)*

 - Device will respond to:
     1. MQTT messages